enigmax96/stockfrosh/fen_generation/README.md

 # FEN Generation
+Extracts FENs from pgn.zst file and stroes it in a json

 ## Usage
-Change path to the pgn.zst file
 ```
-python3 pgn_to_fen.py
+python3 pgn_to_fen.py <path/to/pgn_zst_file>
 ```

 ## Note